PGX is a popular brand of golfing equipment – and if you’ve used any of their offerings before, then you probably can see why.

 While the PGX Offset Golf Driver comes with a slightly lower price point than average, this doesn’t mean that it compromises detail.

 One thing that many cheaper clubs lack is a decent grip, however, this isn’t the case for the PGX Offset Golf Driver.
+You can always regrip your clubs.

 The rubber could stand to be slightly thicker so as not to wear down too quickly, but other than that, there is little to complain about.